harness/developer-hub/university/instructor-led-training/continuous-delivery.md

 :::

-Instructor Led Training for Harness Continuous Delivery & GitOps is designed to be delivered over the course of two days.
+Instructor Led Training for Harness Continuous Delivery & GitOps is designed to be delivered over the course of multiple days.

 ## Course Syllabus
 These are proposed timings for the exercises.
 Timing can be adjusted based on your class need.
 This syllabus is subject to change.